-This program is available to students applying to transfer into nursing from other disciplines with at least 10 full university courses, two of which must be the following: i) a full-year introductory psychology course equivalent to Queen's PSYC 100 (6.0), or alternately, one transferrable half-year introductory psychology course plus a second transferrable half-year psychology course, and ii) a full-year human physiology course equivalent to Queen's PHGY 210, 212 or 214, or alternately, one half-year course in human physiology plus one half-year course in human anatomy transferrable to Queen's IDIS 150.
+This program is available to students applying to transfer into nursing from other disciplines with at least 10 full university courses, four of which must be the following:

+- a full year introductory psychology course equivalent to Queen's PSYC 100 (6.0), or alternately, one transferrable half year introductory psychology course plus a second transferrable half year psychology course; - ii) a full year human physiology course equivalent to Queen's PHGY 214 (6.0); - iii) one half year (one term) human anatomy course equivalent to ANAT 101 (3.0); and, - iv) a half year (one term) statistics course equivalent to NURS 323 (3.0).

 Final grades for all prerequisite courses must be available by 30 June.
-The AST is two full calendar years (including Summer Session) during which students are required to take a full normal course load.
-Admission to the AST is academically competitive; applicants need a minimum B- cumulative standing for admission consideration.
+Proof of enrollment in prerequisite courses must be submitted by February 15th.
+The AST Program is two full calendar years (including Summer Session) during which students are required to take a full normal course load.
+Admission to the AST is academically competitive; applicants need a minimum B cumulative standing for admission consideration.

 Successful applicants must seek course counselling from the Academic Advisor in the School of Nursing.